 In July, the CDC filmed and recorded more ads with actual former smokers, and they have launched a very large national media buy.
 One of the new ads features a woman who smoked when she was pregnant with a message to other women to help them and their babies have better health.
 The CDC has also created new online materials for health care professionals that can help them encourage their patients who smoke to quit.

 Below are additional resources to assist clinicians in helping their patients to quit smoking:

-We will be using CDC information to adapt cessation tips and messages into talking points for CNMs/CMs (coming soon).
-As part of the CDC/ACNM project, we are helping to promote CDC practitioner resources, and get out ad messages and the 1-800-QUIT-NOW number (in Spanish as well) to patients.
+ACNM has adapted CDC cessation tips and messages into talking points for clinicians.
+As part of this collaborative project, we are helping to promote CDC practitioner resources, and get out ad messages and the 1-800-QUIT-NOW number (in Spanish as well) to patients.
 Midwives will be champions in helping more mothers and their children live healthier, tobacco-free lives.

 Another part of the project is to promote the Virtual Online training (for CEUs) as a way to help clinicians assist patients with smoking cessation.
-ACNM has previously promoted this resource but will again highlight this great tool which focuses on patients who are pregnant or in their child-bearing years.
+ACNM is highlighting this great tool which focuses on patients who are pregnant or in their child-bearing years.
 The case-based learning uses simulated and actual patients, interactive activities and lectures, and gives providers the opportunity to interact with women of reproductive age regarding smoking cessation.